 Well, here’s a thought.
 The rest of your clan may have spent hours dealing with the art of the deals on Black Friday — take 10 minutes now and I’ll provide you with a nice packaged plan of 10 exchange-traded funds that will provide core representations of 10 key segments of the markets that together will provide a balanced portfolio for you not just for 2018 — but well beyond.

-I’ll start with a nice core collection of ETFs focused on the U.S. and global stocks.
+I’ll start with a nice core collection of the best ETFs to buy focused on the U.S. and global stocks.
 Then I’ll build upon the core with some growth from emerging markets and technology stocks.
 On to real estate, as they aren’t making any more of it.
 Then I will bring the cash coming your way with passthroughs and preferreds and two great bond opportunities.

 So, make yourself a nice turkey sandwich and read on and take notes — and then you’ll be ready to go online and put my ten-minute plan to work.